FLUXparticle/CGmadness/README.md

-# CG Madness
+# CGmadness
 ###### a Marble Madness clone

-CG Madness is based on the classic game Marble Madness.
+CGmadness is based on the classic game Marble Madness.
 It is running on OpenGL and uses current CG techniques like light maps, bump-mapping and reflection shader.
 It also has an editor where you can create your own levels.

 ## Hooks